 The fair values for substantially all of the firm's financial assets and financial liabilities are based on observable prices and inputs and are classified in levels 1 and 2 of the fair value hierarchy.
-Certain level 2 and level 3 financial assets and financial liabilities may require valuation adjustments that a market participant would require to arrive at fair value for factors such as counterparty and the firm's credit quality, funding risk, transfer restrictions, liquidity and bid/offer spreads.
+Certain level 2 and level 3 financial assets and financial liabilities may require appropriate valuation adjustments that a market participant would require to arrive at fair value for factors such as counterparty and the firm's credit quality, funding risk, transfer restrictions, liquidity and bid/offer spreads.
 Valuation adjustments are generally based on market evidence.

-See Note 6 for further information about fair value measurements of cash instruments included in "Financial instruments owned, at fair value" and "Financial instruments sold, but not yet purchased, at fair value," and Note 7 for further information about fair value measurements of other financial assets and financial liabilities accounted for at fair value under the fair value option.
+See Note 6 and 7 for further information about fair value measurements of cash instruments and other financial assets and financial liabilities accounted for at fair value primarily under the fair value option, respectively.